Nuestra Belleza México 2010

-The 17th annual Nuestra Belleza México pageant, was held at the Auditorio Parque Las Maravillas in Saltillo, Coahuila, Mexico on September 25, 2010.
+Nuestra Belleza México 2010, the 17th annual Nuestra Belleza México beauty pageant, was held at the Auditorio Parque Las Maravillas in Saltillo, Coahuila, Mexico on September 25, 2010.
 The State of Jalisco, won for the third consecutive year with Karin Ontiveros, who later competed in Miss Universe 2011 in Brazil.
 Ontiveros was crowned by outgoing Nuestra Belleza México titleholder and Miss Universe 2010 Ximena Navarrete.
 She was the fourth Jalisciense to win this Title.
 Thirty-one contestants of the Mexican Republic competed for the national title.

 The Nuestra Belleza Mundo México title was won by Cynthia de la Vega from Nuevo León, and she would compete in Miss World 2011 in United Kingdom.
 De la Vega was crowned by outgoing Nuestra Belleza Mundo México titleholder Anabel Solís.
 She was the third Neoleonesa to win this title, but she was dethroned 10 months later on July 29, 2011.

 The Nuestra Belleza Internacional México title was won by Gabriela Palacio from Aguascalientes, who later competed in Miss International 2010 in China.
 Palacio was crowned by Miss International 2009 Anagabriela Espinoza after the show.
-On August 3, 2011 was announced that she would take the Nuestra Belleza Mundo México 2010 title and so she competed in Miss World 2011 in United Kingdom.
+On August 3, 2011, was announced that she would take the Nuestra Belleza Mundo México 2010 title and so she competed in Miss World 2011 in United Kingdom.
 She was the first Hidrocálida to win both Titles.

 Karen Higuera from Baja California Sur was designated by the Nuestra Belleza México Organization as Nuestra Belleza Internacional México 2011 and later competed in Miss International 2011 in China.
 She was the first Sudcaliforniana to win this title.

 The Recognition "Corona al Mérito 2010" was for Anagabriela Espinoza, Nuestra Belleza Mundo México 2007, Semi-finalist in Miss World 2008 and Miss International 2009.